WP-API/docs/using-the-rest-api/discovery.md

 Clients should keep this variation in mind and ensure that both routes can be handled seamlessly.

 This auto-discovery can be applied to any URL served by a WordPress installation, so no pre-processing on user input needs to be added.
-Since this is a HEAD request, the request should be safe to send blindly to servers without worrying about causing side-effects.
+Since this is a OPTIONS request, the request should be safe to send blindly to servers without worrying about causing side-effects.

 ### Element